AtomDB/ACX2/README.txt

 Added extra option, 'calc_line_emissivity', which returns the emissivity of a specific transition due to CX.
 This can also be accessed during XSPEC sessions.
 Put more examples in the new "examples" directory

+1.1.2
+December 2nd 2022
+Bugfix to 'calc_line_emissivity', updates to examples.

 .. _pyxspec: https://heasarc.gsfc.nasa.gov/xanadu/xspec/python/html/index.html